JenniferShola/JenniferShola.github.io/_posts/2020-10-15-openai-first-day.md

   - Open AI Scholars Program
   - Imposter Syndrome
 ---
 *This post was written as apart of the Open AI Scholars program.
-It is Part 1a in the series.
-Read [Part 1b](2020-10-19-principles-to-learn-by.md) and [Part 2](2020-11-10-oai-scholars-first-month.md) here.*
+It is Part 0a in the series.
+Read [Part 0b]({% post_url 2020-10-19-principles-to-learn-by %}).
+Find [all](/tags/#open-ai-scholars-program) posts relating to the program here.*

 The engineer in me is telling me to set up my environment and start working on *literally* anything.
 The perfectionist in me is hearing the other scholars speak about *multi-agent something or other* and I'm freaking out!